Muhammad-Hussain456/Fundamentals_of_Programming-/01_concept-of-programming-languages.md

 ---

+## Programming:
+Programming is a process/method of problem solving

 ## What is a Programming Language?
-A programming language is a **formal language** used to instruct computers to perform tasks.
+A programming language is a **formal language** used to instruct computers to solve a problem.
 It acts as a medium between humans and computers:

 - Programmers write instructions in languages like C, C++, Java, Python.